mavaldot/Balls/README.md

 # Balls

-the paramters for the txt file are: diameter, x, y, wait time, vx, vy, bounces, stopped
+the parameters for the txt file are: diameter, x, y, wait time, vx, vy, bounces, stopped

 diameter: the diameter of the ball
 x: the x-coordinate position